Archie Comics: Film

+On August 20, 2025, it was announced that Universal was developing a live-action Archie movie with Phil Lord and Christopher Miller producing and Tom King penning the screenplay.

 Broadway

 In 2015, Archie Comics announced that they would be bringing Archie, Betty, Veronica, Jughead and the rest of the Riverdale gang to Broadway with an all-new musical.
 Adam McKay is set to write the book for the show while Funny or Die will serve as a presenting partner.
 CEO Jon Goldwater and CCO Roberto Aguirre-Sacasa will oversee production.
 Triptyk Studios packaged the partnership and Tara Smith, B. Swibel and Adam Westbrook will oversee development of the musical for the company.
 At this time no creative team for the musical has been announced.

-Official site

-According to the publisher, the official Archie website receives 40 million hits a month.
-There have been many Archie licensing deals and products.